gofynd/fdk-client-kotlin/documentation/APPLICATION.md

 | Argument  |  Type  | Description |
 | --------- | ----  | --- |

-Get list of FAQ categories
+FAQs can be divided into categories.
+Use this API to get a list of FAQ categories.

 *Success Response:*

-Get FAQ Categories
+Success.
+Returns a JSON object with categories of FAQ.
+Check the example shown below or refer `GetFaqCategoriesSchema` for more details.

 Schema: `GetFaqCategoriesSchema`